On the Construction of Simply Connected Solvable Lie Groups: The Reduction Theorem

-Note that Lemma \StRef{WK} that forms $\omega^i$ satisfying equation \EqRef{FSE} for a solvable Lie algebra $\lieg$ can be chosen to satisfy equations \EqRef{ASE} by a constant linear change in the forms $\omega^i$.
-This leads to the following fundamental reduction theorem which is central to this article is the following.
+Given differential $1$-forms $\omega^i$ satisfying the structure equation \EqRef{FSE} where $\lieg$ admits a codimension $1$ ideal, Lemma \StRef{WK} shows that by a constant linear change in the forms $\omega^i$, the resulting forms can be made to satisfy equations \EqRef{ASE}.
+Equation \EqRef{ASE} is then the starting point to the following reduction theorem which is fundamental in this article.